space-apes/codeBowl/codeBowlComplexBackup.md

     - search for opponent to play live game and initiate live game mode with that opponent
     - (optional) play vs AI
     - see personal win stats
-- game mode with synchronous game moves and asynchronous chat
 - show game results mode at end of each game
-- spectate game
+- spectate game mode
+- game mode with synchronous game moves and asynchronous chat following 'checkers' or 'codebowl'

 # CodeBowl
 CodeBowl is a 1v1, turn-based, tile-based, risk-management board game with RPG elements.
 Based around team ball sports like soccer/american football but with ability to knock players out of the game.